Business Growth

 Estimates for the number of establishments come from the Quarterly Census of Employment and Wages (QCEW), a quarterly dataset maintained by the Bureau of Labor Statistics (BLS).
 QCEW data are obtained primarily from state unemployment insurance programs.
 The QCEW captures approximately 97% of all wage and salary civilian employment in the county.
 The data exclude those not covered by unemployment insurance: self-employed workers, most agricultural workers on small farms, all members of the Armed Forces, elected officials in most states, most employees of railroads, some domestic workers, most student workers at schools, and employees of certain small nonprofit organizations (BLS, Quarterly Census of Employment and Wages Frequently Asked Questions).

-Estimates of business starts, expansions, contractions, and closures come from Business Dynamics Statistics (BDS), an annual datasets maintained by the U.S. Census Bureau and extracted from the Business Register.
-This datasets cover businesses that generate most of the country's economic activity.
+Estimates of business starts, expansions, contractions, and closures come from Business Dynamics Statistics (BDS), an annual dataset maintained by the U.S. Census Bureau and extracted from the Business Register.
+This dataset cover businesses that generate most of the country's economic activity.
 The data exclude non-employer businesses, private households, railroads, agricultural production, and most government entities.